AlexTrebs/shortcut/README.md

 ## 5. <a name="arch"></a> Architecture <small><sup>[Top ▲](#table-of-contents)</sup></small>

-This project is a Rust HTMX monolith applications.
+This project is a Rust HTMX monolith application.

-[HTMX](https://htmx.org) is a lightweight HTML templating structure, that allows you to to swap elements in the DOM with api responses.
+[HTMX](https://htmx.org) is a lightweight HTML templating structure that allows you to swap elements in the DOM through function returns.

-For the templating system, we are using [Tera](https://docs.rs/tera/latest/tera/), which uses Jinga inspired templates.
+For the templating system, we are using [Tera](https://docs.rs/tera/latest/tera/), which uses Jinga-inspired templates.

-With Tera, we have chose to use the [tera-hot-reload](https://github.com/oxidlabs/tera-hot-reload) crate.
+With Tera, we have chosen to use the [tera-hot-reload](https://github.com/oxidlabs/tera-hot-reload) crate.
 This allows for quick and easy development of the ui.

-Roulghy a page template can be describe similar as below:
+Roughly a page template can be described like below:

 ```rust
 #[derive(TeraTemplate, Serialize)]